NoahHaile/Personal-Blog/content/writing/DoINeedSEO.md

 ---

 **Start optimizing today, and let your business shine in local search results.
-After all, visibility isn’t just an advantage anymore—it’s a necessity.**
+After all, visibility isn't just an advantage anymore... it's a necessity.**